tttor/baselines/baselines/a2c/README.md

   See help (`-h`) for more options.

 ## setup
+* `sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev`
-* python 3.5.2
+  * work if using Python 3.5.2
-  * using python 3.6x causes problem in installing mpi4py
+  * does not work if using Python 3.6.x; problem in installing mpi4py
 * `pip3 install opencv-python`
   * https://stackoverflow.com/questions/43019951/after-install-ros-kinetic-cannot-import-opencv
   * https://github.com/ros-perception/vision_opencv/issues/196